 A medical application can conveniently manage patient medical records and significantly simplify the search for data needed for diagnosis.
 Integration with Apple HealthKit can also help healthcare professionals receive data about patient health.
 Our developers recommend using a Core Data or Realm mobile database to store data in a medical app.
 For notifications, we recommend using plain APNS or FCM.

+It’s clear, to ensure all of the benefits, you need to hire a reliable doctor appointment mobile app development company.
 At SteelKiwi, we’ve built a doctor appointment app for Qatar, Dubai, and Bahrain.
 The Meddy application presents care providers’ schedules in a visually pleasing way and monitors staff availability.
 Hospital staff can set appointments, edit them, and control appointment statuses.
 With Meddy, patients can tie their phone numbers to their profiles so they can answer basic questions just once when they schedule their first appointment.
 For future bookings, this basic information is pulled from the database automatically.
 When scheduling an appointment, the hospital staff can type in a client’s phone number to choose a patient under that account from a drop-down menu.

 Another app from this category is Zocdoc, which has made it big across the US.
 Zocdoc lets healthcare professionals see patients every time they’re available.
 Patients can use the app to find doctors within their insurance networks.